nologic/blog/_posts/2017-03-19-travel-safe.md

 Nmap done: 1 IP address (1 host up) scanned in 0.19 seconds
 ```

-Then, I was able to login using the cracked root password:
+The custom update enabled us to login using the cracked root password:

 ```
 $ telnet 192.168.1.1